BEST Smoked Pork Loin (Traeger Pork Loin Recipe)

 Instructions

-- Preheat smoker to 225 degrees F.
+- Prep: Preheat smoker to 225 degrees F.

-- Smoke for 1.5 – 3 hours (depending upon thickness) or until it reaches an internal temperature of 145 degrees F. Rotate the pork loin 3-4 times throughout the smoking process (use a digital meat thermometer or probe to carefully track the internal temp).
+- Smoke Pork Loin: Place pork loin on the smoker (directly on the grill grates) and close the smoker.
+Smoke for 1.5 – 3 hours (depending upon thickness) or until it reaches an internal temperature of 145 degrees F. Rotate the pork loin 3-4 times throughout the smoking process (use a digital meat thermometer or probe to carefully track the internal temp).

-- We love serving it with this Smoked Asparagus and Smoked Potatoes!
+- Rest + Serve: Remove from smoker and let the meat rest 5-10 minutes.
+Slice against the grain, serve and enjoy!
+We love serving it with this Smoked Asparagus and Smoked Potatoes!

 Notes

-- Don’t Overcook: pork loin is a very lean meat so you definitely do not want to overcook it.
+- Don’t Overcook: pork loin is a very lean meat, so you definitely do not want to overcook it.
 I actually like taking it off the smoker just a few degrees under 145 degrees F. and then let it come up the last few degrees while it rests.
 No one likes overcooked, dry pork!

 ELH says